Deevyam/CPU-Scheduling-Algorithm-Simulator-in-Java-/README.md

 <h2>Project Description</h2>

-<p>In this project, I've implemented various CPU scheduling algorithms, including First-Come-First-Serve (FCFS), Shortest Job First (SJF), Priority Scheduling (Non-preemptive), and Round Robin.
-These algorithms are crucial for process management in operating systems, ensuring efficient CPU utilization and process handling.
-Each algorithm is written in Java, providing a clear and structured approach to CPU scheduling.
-Feel free to explore the code, and if you encounter any issues or have suggestions, please let me know!</p>
+<p>In this project, I have developed and implemented several CPU scheduling algorithms, including First-Come-First-Serve (FCFS), Shortest Job First (SJF), Priority Scheduling (Non-preemptive), and Round Robin.
+These algorithms play a vital role in process management within operating systems, aiming to optimize CPU utilization and ensure effective process handling.
+Each algorithm is meticulously coded in Java, offering a clear, structured, and efficient approach to CPU scheduling.
+I encourage you to explore the code, and I welcome any feedback or suggestions you may have</p>

 <h2>Tech Stack</h2>